treyturner/geb-spock-gradle-grid/README.md

 # geb-spock-gradle-grid

-Functional web testing using [Geb], [Spock], and [Gradle].
-The [Selenium] executable BDD specifications run locally or (optionally) against a scalable [Grid].
+This multi-module [Gradle] project integrates [Geb] and [Spock] to create a web automation framework.
+The executable BDD specifications run [Selenium] sessions locally or (optionally) against a scalable [grid].

-## Brief
+Multi-level logging is supported via [slf4j] and [logback].
+A shared utility package is utilized to store common code.
+Integration with []IntelliJ IDEA] is seamless for easy step debugging and testing pipeline automation entrypoints.

-This is a multi-module [Gradle] archetype project that can serve as a viable structure to develop functional test suites across multiple web applications.
-A shared utility package is available for convenience.
-Various automation examples and design patterns will be added over time.
+The project is intended for educational and demonstration purposes, and can serve as a starting point to rapidly develop functional test suites or automation scripts across multiple web applications.
+Additional examples and design patterns will be added over time and an effort will be made to keep the included technologies up to date with modern browser standards.

 ## Currently Implemented Technology Versions